 10. No annual taxes for a firearms trust.

 There is no annual state or registration fees involved with a firearms trust as opposed to a business entity.

 11. Firearms trust offers legal protections.

 A firearms trust provides legal protection not only for yourself, but also others whom are members of the trust.

-A trust may help you avoid possible restrictions in the future as they pertain to gun transfers, ownership or confiscation by government entities.
+A gun trust may help you avoid possible restrictions in the future as they pertain to gun transfers, ownership or confiscation by government entities.

 13. A trust is great for estate planning

 There are many people with huge firearms collections that may only have a minor child as an heir to their estate.
 In many states minors are not legally allowed to own firearms.

 In the event of your death, if the minor child is a member of the trust, the trust can hold these firearms in its possession until the minor child reaches the legal age in their respective state to be able to lawfully be in possession of a firearm.
 This is just one of the benefits of a firearms trust.
-More information on creating a firearms trust can be found here.
+More information on creating a gun trust can be found here.